Is Adolescence based on a true story? Inspiration for acclaimed Netflix drama explained

 So, while the series is not based on a specific true story, or even inspired by a particular incident, it seems the idea did come from a tragic series of events over recent years, which Graham and the team behind the show wanted to explore.

-Adolescence will stream on Netflix from Thursday 13th March 2025.
-Sign up for Netflix from £4.99 a month.
+Adolescence is now streaming on Netflix.
+Sign up for Netflix from £5.99 a month.
 Netflix is also available on Sky Glass and Virgin Media Stream.

 Check out more of our Drama coverage or visit our TV Guide and Streaming Guide to find out what's on.
 For more from the biggest stars in TV, listen to The Radio Times Podcast.